P.O. Box 870

 Fax: (306) 425-5570

-Sally Ross School is located in the in the community of Hall Lake, on Morin Lake Reserve 217, which includes the communities of Clam Lake Bridge and Sikachu .
+Sally Ross School is located in the community of Hall Lake, on Morin Lake Reserve 217, which includes the communities of Clam Lake Bridge and Sikachu .
 There are professional staff, support staff and paraprofessional staff.

 Sally Ross School first opened in 1984 in Hall Lake, Saskatchewan.
 Hall Lake is located 105 kms. southwest of La Ronge.
 In 1995 -96 a gym, computer lab/library and classroom additions were built onto the school.
 It is now a kindergarten to Grade 12 School.